2nd Annual Wheeling Film Noir Fest

 Dead End (1937) - Director: William Wyler

-In the slums of New York City a convergence of generational culture and class is observed through the eyes of the borough’s street kids.
-This wayward gang spends most of their time at the edge of the river committing petty crimes and antagonizing the new neighbors, a filthy rich family with a full staff running their waterfront palace.
-It isn’t until “Baby Face” Martin (Humphrey Bogart) revisits his old stomping grounds that long standing rivalries boil over and ghosts from the past emerge.
-An old gangster’s reminiscence about the streets he once controlled is bittersweet, and by the end we also hope the scenery never changes too much.
+Info: In the slums of NYC a convergence of generational culture and class is observed through the eyes of the borough’s street kids.
+This wayward gang spends most of their time at the edge of the river committing crimes and antagonizing the new neighbors, a filthy rich family in a waterfront palace.
+It isn’t until “Baby Face” Martin revisits his old stomping grounds that long standing rivalries boil over.
+FILM & MUSIC HISTORIAN KIRBY PRINGLE, PHD will talk about Dead End.
+By 1937, Humphrey Bogart worked as a star player under contract at Warner Brothers firmly typecast as a gangster or tough guy, but it is the Dead End Kids gang who steal the show in this picture.
+In another life Kirby was a punk rocker who squatted in the gritty Alphabet City neighborhood in New York in the 1980s, and he will talk about what may be the main subject of the film: gentrification and class tension during the Great Depression.
+He will also give insight into the representations of Italians in early Hollywood.

 đź•‘: 05:00 PM - 07:00 PM